nqdu/JDSurfG/README.md

 4. Water layers could be involved in inversion.

-5. Different empirical relations for different region and different depth.
+5. Different empirical relations for different region

 6. Utilization of higher mode surface wave dispersion.